 Love it or hate it, 2016 is definitely a year to remember.
 It was when I felt the wind getting knocked out of myself, as it seemed that one by one, the world seemed to veto the principles I thought were universal.
 It was the year when I realized, more than ever, that there is much to the world that I have yet to know, more perspectives that I have yet to comprehend, more life experiences that I have yet to open my heart to.
-Continue reading What a year!
-Top 12 Highlights from the Rollercoaster Ride of 2016
+Continue reading “What a year!
+Top 12 Highlights from the Rollercoaster Ride of 2016”

 After several months of not having a single photo together, I’d say my family and I finally got to declare sweet revenge.
 Two hours, three albums, and 200+ pictures later, we could say that revenge was best served in a myriad of poses.

-Continue reading Rethinking the Family Portrait: Our Day at the Trick Eye Museum
+Continue reading “Rethinking the Family Portrait: Our Day at the Trick Eye Museum”

+For me, Singapore is at its prettiest during the night.
+All the neons are bright, and the light shows are plenty.
 As much as I love hopping on a plane and zipping off somewhere, I also love days when I just stroll around Singapore itself.
 Somehow, I almost always stumble upon something interesting, like a free concert, a flea market, or a bunch of ingenious … Continue reading Singapore After Dark

 Six-thousand people signing up to get their heads shaved — now that’s something you don’t see everyday.

 I’ve bungeed off ledges and jumped off cliffs — but on the subject of allowing someone to clip off all my hair, I’m afraid I’ll have to wimp out, thank you.
 Going for something less-thrilling-but-still-relevant instead, I volunteered to be a stage sweeper in this year’s Hair for Hope fundraising event, organized by Singapore’s Children’s Cancer Foundation.
-Continue reading Six-Thousand Close Shaves
+Continue reading “Six-Thousand Close Shaves”

 I belong to the church of Ye-Does-Not-Have-To-Travel-Far-to-Explore.
 It’s a good thing that Singapore is one of those places that always has something brewing, whether it’s an event for the arts or a good old flea sale.

 When I caught whiff of Oh!
 Occupy Tiong Bahru in the Honeycombers newsletter (one of my most dependable sources for choice weekend jaunts), I immediately jumped on the chance.
 I mean, a day spent enjoying art while poking around other people’s houses, especially in one of the more interesting boroughs in the Red Dot?
 Sounds like a brilliant day to me.
-Continue reading Occupy Tiong Bahru
+Continue reading “Occupy Tiong Bahru”

 The last thing I expected from my jog was an elephant stampede, but then again, it’s the weekend, so I guess anything goes.
 The adorable bedecked sculptures were spotted frolicking the Botanic Gardens for the Singapore leg of the Elephant Parade Project.
-Continue reading What do you do when you get a white elephant?
+Continue reading “What do you do when you get a white elephant?”

+It was one of the most original things I’ve seen in a long, long time.
 Even if I’m running late, I’m the type who always stops to watch street performers — waiting if they have a nice surprise in store, or at least a nice story worth sharing.
 A lot of them were amusing, some of them were worth applauding, but this one really made … Continue reading Meet Romi

 When I can’t wipe the silly smile off my face, that’s when I know I’ve made a good discovery.

 Based on my past entries, I think that it’s a well-established fact that I raid flea markets with a fervor of a spendthrift scorned.
 It was my first time to get wind of the MAAD (Market of Artists and Designers) fetes at Red Dot Design Museum, and boy, was I glad I took time to check out this month’s shindig.
-Continue reading Inspiringly MAAD
+Continue reading “Inspiringly MAAD”